What do transfer students need to know about applying for Financial Aid at Georgia Tech?

 - Financial aid does not "transfer" from one school to another.
 However, federal and state aid received at one school will impact remaining eligibility at another school.

-- Transfer students apply for financial aid through the Office of Scholarships and Financial Aid by completing two forms:
+- Transfer students applying for financial aid through the Office of Scholarships and Financial Aid for the upcoming 2018-2019 academic year should complete two applications:

 - Georgia Tech Application for Scholarships and Financial Aid

-- If forms are completed after the priority consideration deadline, you will be considered for entitlements only (i.e.federal loans, HOPE/Zell, outside scholarships).
-Please contact your Financial Aid Adviser for additional consideration, which will be reviewed case-by case.
+- If applications and/or requested documentation are completed after the priority consideration date, you will be considered for entitlements only (i.e.federal loans, HOPE/Zell Miller, outside scholarships).
+Please contact your Financial Aid Advisor for additional consideration, which will be reviewed case-by case.

 - Use of the IRS data retrieval tool is strongly encouraged when completing the FAFSA.
 Please review application tips when completing the FAFSA.